Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Optimal-Bandwidth and Optimal-Update Codes

+Recall that, in \cite{YB}, Ye and Barg construct optimal-bandwidth and optimal-update $(n,k,r^{n})$ MDS codes with diagonal encoding matrices.
+In this section, we adapt this construction and improve the subpacketization at the cost of an asymptotically negligible increase in repair bandwidth.

+Table\,\ref{tab:OUtradeoff} compares our optimal-update MDS code construction with that of Ye and Barg \cite{YB}.
+If $r = 2^m$, for example, we achieve the subpacketization of~$2^{m+n-1}$, which improves upon the subpacketization of $2^{mn}$ in the constructions by Ye and Barg.

+In the Ye--Barg construction \cite{YB}, optimal repair bandwidth is achieved because each surviving node needs to transmit one scalar in $F$ to recover $r$ coordinates in the failed node.
+Our construction achieves asymptotically optimal repair bandwidth because all but a constant number of surviving nodes need to transmit one scalar in $F$ to repair $r$ coordinates in the failed node.

 In an MDS code, each parity node is a function of the entire information stored in the system.
-Consequently, when an information element changes its value, each parity node needs to update at least one of its elements.
-An \textsl{optimal update code} is one in which each parity node needs to update exactly one of its elements when an information element changes value.
-Optimal update codes are desirable since updating is a frequent operation.
+Consequently, when any information element changes its value, each parity node needs to update {at least one} of its elements.
+Here, we regard (the content stored at) each node as a vector in $F^l$ and refer to symbols in $F$ as its \textit{elements}.
+An \textit{optimal-update code} is one in which each parity node needs to update \textit{exactly one} of its elements when an information element changes.
+Optimal-update codes are desirable since updating is a frequent operation.

-One way to construct optimal update MDS codes is to encode the parity nodes with diagonal encoding matrices.
+One way to construct optimal-update MDS codes is to encode the parity nodes with diagonal encoding~matrices.
 In other words, each parity node $C_{k+i} \in F^{l}$ for $i \in [r]$ is defined by